 Portsmouth Ferry

-The port of Portsmouth connects England with a range of destinations including France, Isle of Wight, Spain, Jersey and Guernsey offering a total of 202 weekly sailings.
-Sailing duration ranges from 45 minutes on the Portsmouth to Fishbourne ferry to 34 hours 45 minutes on the Portsmouth to Bilbao ferry route.
+The port of Portsmouth connects England with a range of destinations including France, Isle of Wight, Spain, Jersey and Guernsey, offering a total of 201 weekly sailings.
+Sailing durations range from 45 minutes on the Portsmouth to Fishbourne ferry to 33 hours on the Portsmouth to Bilbao ferry route.
 Bear in mind that sailing information can vary depending on the time of year.
 We'd recommend using our Deal Finder to see live sailing times and the latest prices for Portsmouth ferries.

 Brittany Ferries - Brittany Ferries, Portsmouth International Port, George Byng Way, Portsmouth, Hampshire, PO2 8SP, UK